pastfalk/LEOPARD/Readme.txt

 q_in         - Charge of the particles in units of the charge of the first particle species.

-mu_in 	     - Mass of the particles in units of the mass of the first particle species.
+mu_in 	     - Inverse mass of the particles in units of the inverse mass of the first particle species.

 dens_in	     - Density of the particles in units of the density of the first particle species